 Students learn best in programs specifically designed with student learning in mind.
 Every academic program is reviewed annually for continuous improvement modifications and once during every five-year period for an in-depth study of mission fit and sustainability.
 The Program Review Panel, convened by the Assistant to the Provost for Academic Excellence and Institutional Effectiveness, reviews all academic programs.
-The purpose is threefold: (1) to encourage program improvement and innovation; (2) to document accountability for the academic programs; and (3) to provide information to assist in making University -level decisions about program revisions, program deletions, and resource allocation.
+The purpose is threefold: (1) to encourage program improvement and innovation; (2) to document accountability for the academic programs; and (3) to provide information to assist in making University Jevel decisions about program revisions provide information to assist in making University -level decisions about program revisions, program deletions, and resource allocation.